A Beginner’s (Honest) Blogging Income Report

 Please keep in mind that this post contains such affiliate links and I will get a small commission if you purchase certain products and services through my links.
 If you choose to do that, thank you so much for supporting me, my dream and my blog!

 Ever since I found out that making money blogging was a possibility, I refused to give up without a fight.
-I tested strategy after strategy, and a couple months after I’ve made my first $100 blogging, I reached the dreamed goal of $1000.
+I tested strategy after strategy, and a couple months after I’ve made my first $100 blogging I reached the much-awaited milestone goal of $1,000.

 As I mentioned above, all the earnings below have already been cashed in.
 I hope this income report inspires some ideas in you and encourages you to keep building on your dream.